FormulaDen.com

 What is the Angle of Incidence?

-Angle of Incidence is the angle which an incident line or ray makes with a perpendicular to the surface at the point of incidence.
+The Angle of Incidence is the angle formed between an incoming ray of radiation and a line perpendicular to the surface it strikes.
 Angle of Incidence is usually measured using the Degree for Angle.
 Note that the value of Angle of Incidence is always negative.

 Can the Angle of Incidence be negative?